Business Law · Commercial Litigation

 Business Partner and Ownership Disputes

 Disputes between owners often involve control, distributions, valuation, and fiduciary obligations.
 These conflicts can paralyze operations and destroy enterprise value if not addressed quickly and strategically.
+The longer a dispute runs without resolution, the harder it is to preserve working relationships or achieve a clean separation.

 We represent members, shareholders, and partners in buyouts, removal actions, deadlock resolution, and dissolution proceedings.
 These cases depend heavily on governing documents and statutory default rules.
 See our Business Partner Disputes page for additional detail.
+For fiduciary duty claims against partners, managers, and directors, see our business fiduciary litigation page.

 Injunctive Relief and Restrictive Covenant Enforcement